 3. Good management

+A key employee engagement success factor is great management.
 The majority of employees interact with their managers and supervisors on a regular basis.
 These leadership positions are one of the main ways that the employee-organization relationship is expressed and experienced by most people.
 So, choose the right managers.

 Your managers should be motivated by a desire to help employees expand and reach their full potential.
 They must have detailed knowledge about your industry and the roles they oversee in order to make wise decisions.